bwsw/cloudstack-ui/docs/source/CS-UI_Pulse.rst

 * Network
 * Disk

 Reports are presented in a graphic form.
-By default, at the moment the window opens graphics display data for the last 30 minutes with aggregation by 1 minute and a 1 minute shift.
-You can adjust settings to get statistics for any other period.
-Read more about settings below.
+The building of charts is based on the defined settings.
+By default, the first option in the list is selected for each setting.
+You can adjust settings to get statistics for the period you wish.
+Read more about the settings below.

 .. figure:: _static/Pulse.png